univ-ai/Risk-ai1-fall2019/lecture.md

 ## Bias, Variance, and Bayes risk

-*Suppose you hope to build a cat recognizer that has 5% error.
+*Suppose you hope to build a widget recognizer that has 5% error.
+This is the best even humans can do.
 Right now, your training set has an error rate of 15%, and your dev set has an error rate of 16%.*

 Will adding training data help?

 What should you focus your energies on?

-(the next few slides are from Andrew Ng's Machine Learning Yearning)
+(This is a problem from Andrew Ng's Machine Learning Yearning)

 ---